-Anderlecht almost opened the scoring after eight minutes when Dennis Praet's effort deflected off Per Mertesacker and into the side-netting, but the hosts responded as the returning Aaron Ramsey — in for Mathieu Flamini — saw a strike blocked and Alexis struck a post before Chancel Mbemba clumsily brought down Welbeck, having found himself on the wrong side of the Arsenal man.
+The Belgians almost opened the scoring after eight minutes when Dennis Praet's effort deflected off Per Mertesacker and into the side-netting, but the hosts responded as the returning Aaron Ramsey - in for Mathieu Flamini – saw a strike blocked and Alexis struck a post before Chancel Mbemba clumsily brought down Welbeck having found himself the wrong side of the Arsenal man.

-Skipper Arteta calmly lofted the ball past opposing captain Proto to give Wenger's side the lead and Sanchez made it 2-0 with a fifth goal in his last three games soon after.
+Skipper Arteta calmly lofted the ball past opposing captain Proto to give Arsene Wenger's side the lead and Alexis made it 2-0 with a fifth goal in his last three games soon after.

-The former Barcelona man's long-range strike beat Proto at the near post to leave the visitors in real danger despite their relatively positive start.
+The former Barcelona man's long-range strike beat Proto at the near post to leave the visitors in real danger.

-Arsenal's dream half ended with a scare as Ramsey suffered a knock to his lower back, but the Welshman emerged apparently unscathed after the interval.
+Arsenal's dream half ended with a scare as Ramsey sustained a knock to his lower back, but the Welshman emerged apparently unscathed after the interval.

-Oxlade-Chamberlain made it three soon after with his first European goal of the season, following some slack play from Sacha Kljestan in midfield.
+Oxlade-Chamberlain made it three soon after with his first European goal of the season after some slack play from Sacha Kljestan in midfield.

-The England international robbed the American and surged past Vanden Borre before slamming the ball past Proto, although the experienced fullback then did his best to sour things for Arsenal as he hit back within three minutes from close range.
+The England international robbed the American and surged past Vanden Borre before slamming the ball beyond Proto, although the experienced full-back then did his best to sour things for Arsenal as he hit back within three minutes from close range.

-The 27-year-old was on the end of Andy Kawaya's delivery to pull a goal back for the visitors before reducing the deficit to one goal from the spot following Nacho Monreal's foul on Mitrovic.
+Vanden Borre was on the end of Andy Kawaya's delivery to pull a goal back for the visitors before reducing the deficit to one from the spot following Nacho Monreal's foul on Mitrovic.

-And Mitrovic proved to be Anderlecht's hero, capping a remarkable comeback by heading home Andy Najar's delivery to salvage Anderlecht's second point of the group and gain some revenge for Arsenal's last-gasp 2-1 win in Brussels.
+And Mitrovic proved to be Anderlecht's hero, capping a remarkable comeback by heading home Andy Najar's delivery to salvage the Belgians' second point of the group and gain some revenge for Arsenal's last-gasp 2-1 win in Brussels.